rdlauer/articles/blues/skeleton/Remotely Terrorize the Neighborhood Kids on Halloween.md

 ### AWS Lambda Function

-Switching gears into AWS, let's write the Lambda function itself, in Python (because why not):
+Switching gears into AWS, let's write the Lambda function in Python (because why not):

 ```
 import requests